-A leading Nitric Oxide scientist and a HumanN Co-Founder, Dr. Nathan Bryan has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
+A leading Nitric Oxide scientist has conducted ongoing studies on the effects of Nitric Oxide on circulation and heart health.
 In fact, his research inspired the formulation of our Neo40 supplement, a patented formula that may help increase Nitric Oxide levels.

-Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz from Cedars Sinai and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.
+Numerous clinical trials on our actual product formulations have also been conducted by independent third parties, including leading cardiologists like Dr. Ernst Schwarz and Dr. Mark Houston at Vanderbilt University, something fairly uncommon in the world of functional foods and supplements and certainly uncommon amongst our competitors.